 About Matthew T. Christ

-Matthew T. Christ is an attorney with the law firm of Domnick Cunningham & Whalen.
-Before he joined DCW, Mr. Christ clerked for Florida Supreme Court Justice Barbara Pariente.
+Matthew T. Christ is an attorney with the law firm of Domnick Cunningham & Yaffa.
+Before he joined DCY, Mr. Christ clerked for Florida Supreme Court Justice Barbara Pariente.
 His prior experience brings valuable insight and experience in both framing and preserving arguments at every stage of litigation.

 - National Trial Lawyers Top 40 under 40 – Civil Plaintiff (2020)